 Up first we have the TaylorMade Sim Max irons.
 These irons are a solid progression from TalyorMade’s M6 irons.

-You can opt for the standard Sim Max or Sim Max OS (over sized) options in your search for great game improvement irons.
-The OS version have even great perimeter weighting and feature a thicker top-line as you look down at the irons from address.
+You can opt for the standard Sim Max or Sim Max OS (oversized) options in your search for great game improvement irons.
+The OS version has even greater perimeter weighting and features a thicker top-line as you look down at the irons from address.